As seen at the Brasserie Federal in Zurich’s main station.

 Kabelsalat – the snarl of cables under your computer desk, behind your entertainment center, or if you happen to be married to a computer engineer, all over your house (literally ‘cable salad’)

 Schadenfreude – “Happiness at the misfortune of others?
 That IS German!”
-(I really wanted to link to the Avenue Q song here, but I couldn’t find a good video of it on the interwebs.
-You’ll have to settle for this bizarre animae version.
-Listen to the lyrics.
-Good stuff.)
+(I really wanted to link to the Avenue Q song here, but I couldn’t find a good video of it.
+It’s a catchy one.)

 Munich!
 Congratulations to Munich for being chosen as the home of our next expat adventure.
 It was a tough decision, but we are really looking forward to getting to know Bavaria a little more intimately.
 The beer gardens, Oktoberfest, the drunken tourists, the drunken locals… and I’m sure the city has some non-beer-oriented stuff going on, too.
 Doesn’t it?
 I’ll have to get back to you on that one.